New to NVivo? Some advice for beginners…

 - Creswell, J. W., & Poth, C. N. (2018).
 Qualitative inquiry and research design: Choosing among five approaches (4th ed.).
 Thousand Oaks, CA: SAGE.

 - Richards, L., & Morse, J. (2012).
 Readme first for a user’s guide to qualitative methods (3rd ed.).
 London, UK: SAGE.

 Consider the formatting of your transcripts

 If you utilise Microsoft Word’s styles feature to identify speakers, questions, or topic sections within your document, you’ll be able to utilise NVivo’s auto coding feature.
 This means that you can gather up everything a participant said in one place or track overall responses to individual questions.
 While styles can be applied in NVivo after import, it’s much easier (and quicker) if you prepare your documents beforehand.
-Note that in NVivo 12 you can auto code on speaker names, even if you don’t have styles applied.
+Note that in NVivo 12 and New NVivo you can auto code on speaker names, even if you don’t have styles applied.

 When preparing your transcripts, keep in mind that any features specific to Microsoft Word documents will not be imported.
 This includes information in the header or footer of the document or tracked changes.
 We’d also recommend avoiding the use of tables in your transcripts.